spacemit-com/bianbu-docs/en/README.md

 We provide the following Bianbu images for developers and customers to learn, test, and evaluate:

-- **Bianbu Minimal:** Minimal system version with command-line interface.
+- **GNOME Desktop Version:** Built on GNOME Shell, it provides a GNOME desktop environment with pre installed applications such as Chromium, LibreOffice, MPV, etc. for system evaluation, demonstration, learning, and development.
-- **Bianbu Desktop:** GNOME desktop version with integrated Chromium, LibreOffice, MPV and other applications.
+- **LXQt Desktop Version:** A lightweight desktop version with a redesigned UI based on LXQt, designed for lightweight scenarios with high resource and performance requirements.
-- **Bianbu NAS:** Custom version based on [openmediavault](https://www.openmediavault.org).
+- **Minimal Version:** A non-graphical desktop environment for lightweight system development and evaluation.

 ## Why Bianbu?